ethereum/populus/docs/dev_cycle.part-05.rst

     * Working Contract
     * All tests pass

-The next step is to deploy the contract to a persisetent chain.
+The next step is to deploy the contract to a persistent chain.